Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/05/custom-tasks-in-visual-studio-code.md

 categories:
     - 'Visual Studio'
 tags:
-    - php
+    - PHP
-    - python
+    - Python
-    - vscode
+    - VSCode
 ---

 I was asked how to create a custom task in Visual Studio Code.
 It comes with a bunch of built-in tasks that you can add to the tasks.json file – but what if you need something else…